MOBILE BAY AUDUBON SOCIETY CONSTITUTION AND BY LAWS REVISED MARCH 2020

-*Article VII Membership Committee
+Article VII: Membership Committee

-*Article XII Commitments
+Article IX: Commitments

 This Society, or its officers or Board of Directors, shall not enter into any commitments binding on the National Audubon Society without authorization from the latter.
 In like manner, the National Audubon Society shall make no commitments binding on this Society without its consent.

-*Article XIII Discontinuance
+Article X: Discontinuance

-This The Mobile Bay Audubon Society reserves the right to terminate its branch status on six months’ notice, given in writing to the National Audubon Society, in which case all allocation of dues by the National Society to this Society will cease, on expiration of the six months period.
-This Society recognizes the right of the National Society to terminate the branch relationship on six months’ notice, given by it to this Society, in which case the members of this Society shall continue as members thereof for the balance of the term for which dues have been paid.
+The Society reserves the right to terminate its branch status on six months’ notice, given in writing to the National Audubon Society, in which case all allocation of dues by the National Society to this Society will cease, on expiration of the six months period.
+This Society recognizes the right of the National Audubon Society to terminate the branch relationship on six months’ notice, given by it to this Society, in which case the members of this Society shall continue as members thereof for the balance of the term for which dues have been paid.

-Article XIV Amendments
+Article XI: Amendments